-Equity crowdfunding lets startups and private businesses raise capital from the crowd.
+Equity crowdfunding lets startups and private businesses raise capital from the crowd, and it allows everyday people to invest for as little as $100.
 Everyone can be an investor, not just VCs and private equity firms.

 On StartEngine, people can invest in startups that they believe in.
 Equity crowdfunding allows startups and private companies to raise capital from the crowd through the sale of securities like equity, debt, revenue share and more.